cthoyt/sssom-curator/docs/source/projects.rst

     $ uv run main.py test

-This can easily be incorporated in a GitHub Actions workflow like in the followingL:
+This can easily be incorporated in a GitHub Actions workflow like in the following:

 .. code-block:: yaml